svegalopez/hermit-client/README.md

 ## Typescript + Apollo

-All data types that Hermit Server is responsible for are auto generated server-side using [graphql codegen](https://www.the-guild.dev/graphql/codegen).
+All data types that Hermit Client consumes are auto generated server-side using [graphql codegen](https://www.the-guild.dev/graphql/codegen).
 That means that you can type all queries and mutations like so:

 ```js
     useQuery<SomeType>(...)